Memitaru/100-days-of-code/r1-log.md

 Learned how to commit a change that deletes files from the directory.
 Removed drum noises from my project on GitHub using git bash.
 Starting the applied visual design section of Free Code Camp.

+###R1D4

+November 23

+Made changes to the colors on my cow soundboard played with the CSS.
+Used GitHub pages to host my cow soundboard.
+Downloaded and started practicing with add-ons for VS Code.
+Learning how each one will help me code more effectively.